 First a short flight from Frankfurt (or other destination for additional cost) to Malaga in Andalusia Spain, our motorcycle transporter has just arrived.
-The next morning, trip to Algeciras and the crossing from the bay of Gibraltar to Tangier Med in Africa.
+The next morning, trip to Algeciras and the crossing from the bay of Gibraltar by ferry to Tangier Med in Africa.
 The immigration formalities we can already start on board.
 Via Tétouan we reach the "blue city" Chefchaouen and in the evening we look at the maze of tiny streets and souks - pure fascination!
 The next day we cross the 2000 meter high plateaus of the Middle Atlas, then one step deeper into the wide landscape around Midelt where we spend the night.
-Through the gorges of the Oued Ziz we cross Errachidia, our first real desert town with its palms oases and continue towards the Sahara: The village of Merzouga is our destination, located directly on the high sand dunes of the Erg Chebbi.
+Through the gorges of the Oued Ziz river we cross Errachidia, our first real desert town with its palms oases and continue towards the Sahara: The village of Merzouga is our destination, located directly on the high sand dunes of the Erg Chebbi.

 A short desert stage on beautifully curved country roads leads us to the edge of the High Atlas with its deep ravines between peaks up to 4000 meters high.
 The next morning we start to the gorges Todra and Dades.
 Enduro riders can explore the connection of the two gorges on an 80 km long gravel road at almost 3000 meters altitude.